Efficient quantum state tomography with convolutional neural networks

-The second architecture is a 1D autoregressive CNN (ARCNN) \cite{Sharir2019, lin_scaling_2021} in Fig.~\ref{fig:architecture} (top right).
-This architecture makes use of the autoregressive property, which states that a probability of multiple variables can be partitioned into a product of conditionals: $P(\textbf{a})=P(a_1) P(a_2|a_1)\ldots P(a_N|a_1..a_{N-1})$.
-The autoregressive CNN only differs from the standard CNN in the boundary conditions and in the fact that the physical dimension is shifted by one site, so that the ''last'' site is not used as an input.
+The second architecture is a 1D autoregressive CNN (ARCNN) \cite{Sharir2019, lin_scaling_2021} in Fig.~\ref{fig:architecture} b).
+This architecture makes use of the autoregressive property, which states that a probability of multiple variables can be partitioned into a product of conditionals: $P(\textbf{a})=P(a_1) P(a_2|a_1)\ldots P(a_N|a_1..a_{N-1})$, see \cite{lin_scaling_2021} for more details on the autoregressive structure.
+The autoregressive CNN only differs from the standard CNN in the boundary conditions and in the fact that the physical dimension is shifted by one site, so that the last site is not used as an input.
 The outputs are fed into a softmax layer, which results in four conditional probabilities to be returned from each site.
-The exactly normalized probabilities may be computed by passing a POVM outcome through the network and post-selecting the correct conditional probability at each site.
+The exactly normalized probabilities may be computed by passing a POVM outcome through the network and selecting the conditional probability according to the input at each site.
 Exact samples can be drawn from this distribution, by passing zeros through the network, sampling the first site, passing this outcome through the network and sampling the next site, etc. This results in $N$ forward passes in order to generate one exact POVM sample, at the benefit of circumventing Markov chains.